close

 Visit of Sainte-Mère-Église and the Airborne Museum

-For this first day in Normandy, we depart from our hotel in Caen, directly to Sainte-Mère-Église.
-This first stop revisits theOperation Overlord which took place during the night of June 5th to 6th, 1944.
+For this first day in Normandy, we leave our hotel in Caen, heading directly to Sainte-Mère-Église.
+This first stop focuses on theOperation Overlord which took place during the night of June 5th to 6th, 1944.
 Nearly 13,000 Allied paratroopers were dropped that night.
-One of them, John Steele, became famous for getting stuck, with his parachute, for several hours on the steeple of the Sainte-Mère-Église church.
+One of them, John Steele, became famous for getting stuck, with his parachute, for several hours in the bell tower of the Sainte-Mère-Église church.

 Sainte-Mère-Église in Normandy drone view